tc39/proposal-temporal/docs/zoneddatetime.md

   See the documentation of `with()` for more details about why this option is used.
 - `'reject'`: Throw a `RangeError` if the offset is not valid for the provided date and time in the provided time zone.

-An example of why `offset` is needed is Brazil which permanently stopped using DST in 2019.
+An example of why `offset` is needed is Brazil's abolition of DST in 2019.
 This change meant that previously-stored values for 2020 and beyond might now be ambiguous.
 For details about problems like this and how to solve them with `offset`, see [Ambiguity Caused by Permanent Changes to a Time Zone Definition](./ambiguity.md#ambiguity-caused-by-permanent-changes-to-a-time-zone-definition).